 Twenty-six years after George’s death, his body was moved from St. George’s to Frogmore House.
 The site of his death on Eagle’s Rock is marked with a simple white cross, a memorial that George VI visited privately the following year.

 Marina lived until 1968 when she passed away from a brain tumor at Kensington Palace.
-All three of the couple’s children are still full-time members of the current British Royal Family, carrying out engagements and attending functions on behalf of their cousin, the Queen.
+Two of the couple’s three children are full-time members of the current British Royal Family, carrying out engagements and attending functions on behalf of their cousin, the Queen.